-Summer is over and it is time to go back to work and, as blogger, to share the state of the art on Visigothic script, highlighting what is known and what still needs to be studied.
-My last post was devoted to the few examples preserved in the script graphically placed just in the middle between New Roman cursive and Visigothic, discussing, visually, how Visigothic script arrived to its canon as it is now recognized and studied.
+Summer is over and it is time to go back to work sharing the state of the art on Visigothic script, highlighting what is known and what still needs to be studied.
+My last post was devoted to the few examples preserved in the script graphically placed just in the middle between New Roman cursive and Visigothic, discussing, visually, how Visigothic script arrived at its canon as it is now recognised and studied.
 But first, before posting about the genetic origin of the script, there is an important topic to talk about: why, although Visigothic script has almost nothing to do with the Visigoths, is it called Visigothic script?

-Once early medieval people realized that the script that was being used in the Iberian Peninsula and Septimania was, as far as they can remember, something different, something they were able to clearly distinguish from the Roman epigraphic scripts –Capitals–, the scripts used for codices –Uncial and Half Uncial, Capitals–, and the documentary scripts –Old and New Roman Cursive–, they started playing with a name trying to find some way to call it.
+Once early medieval people realised that the script that was being used in the Iberian Peninsula and Septimania was, as far as they can remember, something different, something they were able to clearly distinguish from the Roman epigraphic scripts – Capitals –, the scripts used for codices – Uncial and Half Uncial, Capitals –, and the documentary scripts – Old and New Roman Cursive –, they started playing with a name trying to find some way to call it.
 Undoubtedly, this need to seek a name should have been imperative especially in the 9th century when Caroline minuscule started to be spread into general use throughout Catalonia.

-The most bizarre name used in reference to Visigothic script was that of ulfiliana, applied by those who thought it was an evolution of the alphabet developed by the Goth Arian bishop Ulfilas.
-It was supposed that the Visigoths brought the script with them when they came to the Iberian Peninsula in the late 5th century.
+The most bizarre name used to refer to Visigothic script was that of Ulfiliana, applied by those who thought it was an evolution of the alphabet developed by the Goth Arian bishop Ulfilas.
+It was supposed that the Visigoths brought the script with them when they came to the Iberian Peninsula in the late 5th century .
 This theory has many problems, mainly, it dismisses all the scripts that were used before their arrival as well as the logical evolution of the writing systems themselves.
 But, it is a cool name.
 You can see how the “ulfilian” alphabet really looks like here.
-Almost as weird as ulfiliana is that of ataúlfica used in the late 19th for those (well, only for F. Pérez Bayer) who thought it was made by the Visigothic king Ataulf.
+Almost as weird as ulfiliana is that of Ataúlfica used in the late 19th for those (well, only for F. Pérez Bayer) who thought it was made by the Visigothic king Ataulf.

 For Muñoz, as needs to be for us nowadays, the name “is (nonetheless) of little importance” as long as “we apply the denominations of Visigothic, Merovingian, Longobardic, or Anglo-Saxon… only to indicate the Roman script used in Spain, France, Italy and England in the first centuries of the Middle Ages”.